yayayaoyaoyao/Platform-Trials/README.md

 # Platform-Trials

 This repository provides some code for simulating response-adaptive randomisation with a Bayesian paradigm in platform trials to simultaneously test multiple interventions against a reference intervention within each subgroup in a factorial design.

+The following descriptions are from REMAP-CAP Team (2019a), REMAP-CAP Team (2019b), Mahar et al. (2023), Tong et al. (2022) and REMAP-CAP Team (2020).

 The simulation model can be simplified as
 $$ log \left( \frac{p}{1-p}\right) = \alpha_{shock} + \beta_A + \beta_S + \beta_M + \delta_{shock,S2} + \delta_{shock,S3}  $$